Iron Shinto (Moa Series, #3)

 I had no idea that this man had summed up my entire future with these words.
 From the outside, “patina” is a beautiful transformation.
 No one asks the iron if it wants to patina or if the patina hurts.
 From the outside, anything can look beautiful.
 The experience from the inside is a completely different story.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, tstewartshiuWrite a Review